-- a.
-Residential activities.
+- Residential activities.

 - b.
 One dwelling per site.

 - c.
 Community activities.

 - d.
 Rural activities.

 - e.
 Retail activities except where adjoining a state highway.

 - f.
 Network utilities as provided by District Wide Rule 10.1

 These activities align with the objectives and policies for each of the zones.
-They reinforce what is expected and are appropriate in the different rural zones.
+They reinforce what is expected and appropriate in the different rural zones.

-Rural A zone are new provisions which provide for activities similar to others rural zones, except the emphasis is on avoiding activities that might reduce the potential for productive use of the versatile soils.
+Rural A zone provides for activities similar to others rural zones, except the emphasis is on avoiding activities that might reduce the potential for productive use of the versatile land.

+Residential Activities with the exception of residential care facilities has been included as it clarifies the intention for domestic living within permitted dwellings.
+Residential care facilities have been excluded as this activity is not deem appropriate within the rural areas without a consent process to allow consideration on a site specific basis.
 Rural C zone rules are an update of the existing Rural A zone activities.
-Home Occupations are specifically provided for and the broad category of residential activities no longer applies but is replaced with provision for a single dwelling to discourage other 'residential activities' establishing without requiring a consent process.
-Limited provisions are also made for signage appropriate for the rural area.
-Provisions for retail activities have been constrained to limit it to retail associated with a permitted activity and of appropriate scale of the rural area.
+Home Occupations are specifically provided for and the broad category of residential activities no longer applies but is replaced with provision for a single dwelling to discourage other 'residential activities' establishing without requiring a consent process to allow consideration on a site specific basis.
+Limited provision is also made for signage appropriate for the rural area.
+Provision for retail activities is limited it to retail associated with a permitted activity and of appropriate scale of the rural area.
 Rural Settlement zone continues to provide for a wide range of activities recognising its rural service centre functions.

-T= Benefits Environmental Provides certainty as to which activities are acceptable in the various zones.
+Benefits Environmental Provides certainty as to which activities are acceptable in the various zones.
 Economic Allows a wide range of activities which will provide for the economic well-being of the community without compromising the amenity of the area.
 Avoids unnecessary resource consents and minimises bureaucracy.
 Social The community will know what to expect in the areas therefore reducing reverse sensitivity and other social conflicts.
-Cultural These activities are appropriate to protect the productive capacity of the soil, providing for future generations.
+Cultural These activities are appropriate to protect the productive capacity of the land, providing for future generations.
 Costs Environmental and Cultural Some areas of land will need to be available for dense development in order to protect other areas.
 Economic Resource consents will be required, for some activities previously permitted such as larger retail, or residential care facilities.
 Social Non-rural activities will generally require consent, which may discourage them in rural areas.
 Effectiveness These rules are effective as they clearly articulate the expectation of the community to protect rural areas for predominantly rural activities.
 Efficiency The Permitted Activities are those that you might anticipate within the corresponding zones, and as such should not detrimentally affect character or amenity.
-Classing them as a Permitted Activity subject to controls, minimises the need for resource consent, and is therefore considered to be efficient method of achieving the purpose of the Act.
-Appropriateness The Rules allow for development while trying to ensure environmental effects are avoided, remedied or mitigated, and character and amenity are protected.
-They achieve the key objectives of protecting versatile soils whilst enabling lifestyle living and a variety of non-rural activities where appropriate.
+Classing them as a Permitted Activity subject to controls, minimises the need for resource consent, and is an efficient method of achieving the purpose of the Act.
+Appropriateness The rules allow for development while trying to ensure environmental effects are avoided, remedied or mitigated, and character and amenity are protected.
+They achieve the key objectives of protecting versatile land whilst enabling lifestyle living and a variety of non-rural activities where appropriate.
 This is considered to be an appropriate approach.
 Principal Alternative Status quo which is more permissive and does not achieve the key objectives specified above.
 A further alternative could be to be even more restrictive.
 This is not deemed necessary or efficient.